windwp/RazorTransformTool/Readme.md

 HeaderConfig
 ------
 InputDllFolder : Folder contain dll for compiler code

-OutputFile: out put file path for generate code.
+OutputFile:  file path for save file using in console application.
 When using in custom tool It will only set extension in generate code

 ---